Xianjie-Guo/FedPC/README.md

     clients is the number of clients

-    ratio is the voting ratio to determine edges
+    ratio is the voting ratio to determine the edges

 OUTPUT: